Introduction

 - a practical interaction stack

-- evidence that documentation and firmware are evolving alongside the board
+- documentation and firmware evolving alongside the board